sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 ### Vendor-side alerting

-Vendor-side alerting can be set up by spinning up a service that can receive and process [SparkPost webhook events](https://developers.sparkpost.com/api/webhooks/).
+Vendor-side alerting can be set up by spinning up a service that can receive and process [SparkPost webhook events](https://developers.sparkpost.com/api/webhooks/), or a cron job to [query deliverability metrics](https://developers.sparkpost.com/api/metrics/#metrics) (also see [monitoring](#monitoring)).

 ### Data privacy